marklogic-community/pipes/docker/README.md

 To run Pipes as a container, you will need to add the following arguments to your Docker ``run`` command:

-* DHF (the location of the DHF project files on your system)
+* DHF (the location of the DHF project files on your local system)
 * MLHOST (the uri of the MarkLogic instance Pipes will connect to, but not including "http" if it's present)
 * MLUSERNAME
 * MLPASSWORD